Rakesh-konne/Medeekart/README.md

 ## Features

 - User registration and authentication
-- View and search for medicines categorized as Fever, Diabetes, Wellness & Fitness, Skincare, Babycare, etc.
+- View for medicines categorized as Fever, Diabetes, Wellness & Fitness, Skincare, Babycare, etc.
 - Add medicines to the cart
 - Checkout and make payments using PayU